FRRouting/frr/doc/user/pim.rst

 .. clicmd:: show ip pim state

-   Display information about known S,G's and incoming interface as well as the OIL and how they were choosen.
+   Display information about known S,G's and incoming interface as well as the OIL and how they were chosen.

 .. index:: show ip pim upstream
 .. clicmd:: show ip pim upstream